Naming Elements

 Initially, the product name is set by the user, which can often contain many words for marketing purposes or to improve search engine optimization.
 This can result in an untidy and cluttered display.

 To address this issue, we can look at the context in which the product name is used.
-Typically, managers or salespeople are not familiar with all the names of their products and instead use a stock keeping unit (SKU) for efficiency.
+In practice, many team members are not familiar with all product names and instead use a stock keeping unit (SKU) for efficiency.

 By replacing the marketing name with the SKU, we can simplify the display and provide a clearer understanding of the context.
 For instance, we could use a truncated version of the SKU in the description: